fadielse/smarthome-server/README.md

 # smarthome-server
-smarthome server with python Flask running on Raspberry Pi 3
+smarthome server to control the lights with python Flask running on Raspberry Pi 3

 # Running
 clone this repo